spheredev/neosphere/README.md

 ========

-The latest stable minisphere release at the time of this writing is **minisphere 4.2.4**, released on Friday, October 7, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable minisphere release at the time of this writing is **minisphere 4.3.0**, released on Monday, November 7, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here: